 IRS Tax Levies

-To protect your bank accounts and other assets from being seized and liquidated, you will need the support of a CPA who is not only experienced in contesting IRS levies against taxpayers but also one who can negotiate a tax relief solution on your behalf.
-Without a feasible tax relief solution in place, any released levies may just be reapplied as interest fees that keep raising your debt higher and higher.
+To protect your bank accounts and other assets from being seized and liquidated, you will need the support of a Tax Specialist who is not only experienced in contesting IRS levies against taxpayers but also one who can negotiate a tax relief solution on your behalf.
+Without a feasible tax relief solution in place, any released levies may just be reapplied.

 Franskoviak Tax Solutions can help you get your levy released, and stay released, in as little as a day.
 Not only that, you are guaranteed to get personalized attention for your case as we work to find a payment solution or deal that fits your needs.
 Contact us to schedule your free consultation today!